Plant DetailShow Menu

 Description

-Indian Corn Cob is a succulent columnar, cactus-like plant in the euphorbia (Euphorbiaceae) family native to South Africa.
+Indian corn cob is a succulent columnar, cactus-like plant in the spurge family (Euphorbiaceae) native to South Africa.
 It is studded with occasional spikes that resemble toothpicks.

 They are drought-tolerant and need great drainage.
-Water once a week in the summer and up to once a month in the winter, allowing the soil to fully dry out between waterings.
-With plenty of space and sunlight, Indian Corn Cob can reach 1 foot or more tall and sprout new branches from its base.
+Water once a week in the summer and up to once a month in the winter, allowing the soil to dry out between waterings fully.
+With plenty of space and sunlight, Indian corn cob can reach 1 foot or more tall and sprout new branches from its base.
 Propagation can be done with stem cutting in spring or summer.

 Plant in containers with good drainage holes in potting soil appropriate for succulents and cacti.
 Provide plenty of sun outside and bright light inside.
 A diluted fertilizer can be applied in late spring to summer.
 The plant contains a white sap and can irritate the skin and eyes so wear gloves.